Q: What essentials of the Engineering3 program must be in place by the first day of school?

 Engineering3 is set up in three parts, each requiring and extensive amount of time to complete.
 To work through all stages of the Engineering3 curriculum usually takes four years, but even students that only complete Part 1 report elevated performance in their university classes over students that did not take any part of Engineering3.

 Q: What are the prerequisites for taking Engineering3?

-Q: Can only sophomores enroll for year 1 of Engineering3?
+Q: Can only 9th grade students enroll for year 1 of Engineering3?

 Students may enter into the Engineering3 program at any level with the understanding that all students must start with Year 1.
-As a three year program, if students in 11th or 12th grade come into Year 1 they will not complete the three year sequence before graduation.
+As a multi-year program, if students in 11th or 12th grade come into Year 1 they will not complete the multi-year sequence before graduation.